Skip to Content

 A large group of older adults smiling for the camera

 California’s population is aging.
-Approximately 29% of Californians are already 55+, the percent will increase to 33% by 2033, and in 2060, 38% of Californians will be 55+.
-This trend has increased the demand for a workforce with expertise in aging.
-Our Gerontology program offers degrees and certificates that will prepare you to start your career in the expanding field of aging or transfer to a university.
+Approximately 29% of Californians are already over age 55, 33% will be 55+ by 2033 and in 2060, 38% of Californians will be 55+.
+This trend has increased the demand for a workforce with specialized knowledge of the older population and aging.
+We offer degrees and certificates that will prepare you to start your career in the expanding field of aging or transfer to a university.

 Do You Have Questions About Gerontology?